loqo71la/school-management/README.md

 # School Management

-Application to manage a system that assigns students to classes using SpringBoot core and ReactJs.
+Application to manage a system that assigns students to classes using SpringBoot and ReactJs.

 To run the set of tests
 ```